 Become a Certified Registered Nurse Anesthetist with IAA’s Nurse Anesthesia Program of Hartford in Connecticut.
 We offer two levels of programs: Entry Level and Advanced Specialization.
 Learn more below and apply now.

 Didactic courses are taught at Central Connecticut State University.

 Mission: CCSU’s Doctor of Nurse Anesthesia Practice (DNAP) program was created in response to critical workforce needs: not only is the demand for nurse anesthesia practitioners expected to increase dramatically in the coming years, but also, beginning in 2025, all entry-level nurse anesthetists must possess a doctoral degree in anesthesia.

 Central Connecticut State University is a community of learners dedicated to teaching and preparing students to be thoughtful, responsible, and successful citizens.
 As a comprehensive public university, they provide broad access to quality degree programs at the baccalaureate, master’s, and doctoral levels.
 Located in New Britain, Connecticut, CCSU is the largest of the four Connecticut State universities; serving nearly 12,500 students consisting of 10,000 undergraduates, and 2,500 graduate students.

-Founded in 1854, Hartford Hospital is one of the largest teaching hospitals and tertiary care centers in New England with perhaps the region’s busiest surgery practice, has been training physicians for over 150 years.
-It is a member of Hartford HealthCare, a large, diversified health care system.
-The hospital has 819 beds, delivered over 3600 babies and performed over 40,000 surgical cases in 2020.
+Founded in 1854, Hartford Hospital is one of the largest teaching hospitals and tertiary care centers in New England with perhaps the region’s busiest surgery practice and has been training physicians for over 150 years.
+It is a member of Hartford HealthCare, a large, diversified healthcare system.

 Connecticut Children’s Medical Center (CCMC)